kumakichi/linux-assembly/README.md

 About
 =========

-This is a repository for linux assembly language code snippet.
+This is a repository for linux assembly language code snippets.

 Files with a suffix 's'(lower case) are written in Intel Style; suffix with 'S'(upper case) means AT&T Style.